wearecodets/phase-two/week-four/readme.md

-# Arrow Functions, Promises, Transpiler, Modules, JSON
-# Promises, APIs, JSON, Final Project
+# Objects, Promises, Fetch, APIs, JSON

 This week we will cover: